althk/goeasy/grpcutils/README.md

     NoClientCert:     false, // Setting this to true turns off mutual TLS auth and does only server auth }

-  var kaConfig = &KeepAliveConfig{
+  var kaConfig = &grpcutils.KeepAliveConfig{
     KASP:          keepalive.ServerParameters{},  // Skipping this or sending the empty struct will initialize with default values
     KACP:          keepalive.ClientParameters{}, // Skipping this or sending the empty struct will initialize with default values
     KAEP:          keepalive.EnforcementPolicy{}, // Skipping this or sending the empty struct will initialize with default values
     SkipKeepAlive: false,  // Setting this to true skips KeepAlive }

-  var grpcConfig = &GRPCServerConfig{
+  var grpcConfig = &grpcutils.GRPCServerConfig{
     TLSConfig:        tlsConfig,
     SkipReflection:   false,
     SkipHealthServer: false,